MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Mathematical Visual Training

 \section{Mathematical Visual Training}

-With the curated datasets, we devise a three-stage training pipeline for endowing MLLMs with mathematical visual capabilities.
+With the curated datasets, we devise a four-stage training pipeline for endowing MLLMs with mathematical visual capabilities as shown in Figure~\ref{fig3.3}.
 They respectively aim to mitigate the three deficiencies within existing MLLMs, i.e., diagram visual encoding, diagram-language alignment, and mathematical reasoning skills in visual contexts.